naimulh247/ChronoBase/README.md

-# LogDB
+# ChronoBase

-LogDB is a high-performance, embedded time-series database written in Go, designed for efficient storage and retrieval of log and metric data.
+ChronoBase is a high-performance, embedded time-series database written in Go, designed for efficient storage and retrieval of log and metric data.
 It features a modular architecture with configurable storage policies, compression, and automatic data management.

 ## Features